6 dead, 1 airlifted to hospital following plane crash in northern Canada - UPI.com

 The Northwestern Air Lease plane crashed Tuesday near Fort Smith as it was en route from the town of some 2,600 people along Alberta's northern border to the Diavik Diamond Mine, which is located about 125 miles south of the Arctic Circle.

-Northwest Territories coroner Garth Eggenberger announced the death toll Wednesday in a statement, saying the deceased were four passengers and two crew.
+Northwest Territories coroner Garth Eggenberger announced the death toll Wednesday in a statement, saying the deceased included four passengers and two crew.

 The sole survivor was taken to the Fort Smith Health Center before being medevaced to Stanton Territorial Hospital in Yellowknife, the capital of the Northwest Territories.